anoved/runslope/README.md

 "4","Aaron Perry","39:16"
 ```

 The results for each race in the series are shown in columns from left to right.
 Finishing time is visually represented by the vertical distribution of result labels; the same scale is used for all races, facilitating comparison of individual and overall results.
-Solid lines connect an individual's results from consecutive races; dotted lines connect results
+Solid lines connect an individual's results from consecutive races; dotted lines span skipped races to connect returning runners with their earlier results.

 ```yaml
 cutoff: null